bjoernw/rx-aws/README.md

 # Kinesis

-The following code will start a Kinesis Consumer Libarary (KCL) worker instance that will read from the stream named ```mystream``` located in the ```us-west-1``` region.
+The following code will start a Kinesis Consumer Library (KCL) worker instance that will read from the stream named ```mystream``` located in the ```us-west-1``` region.
 It will publish events onto the specified EventBus.